Sagnik-97/CreditCardFraudDetection_MastersThesis/README.md

 Time and age features may provide meaningful signals when combined with transaction metadata like category or merchant.

 ⚙️ Implementation

 Preprocessing:
 Dropped personally identifiable information (PII) like cc_num, names, address, and unix_time.
 Categorical encoding: Converted categorical columns (e.g., merchant, category, gender) to string types and handled missing values.
 Class balancing: Used SMOTE (Synthetic Minority Oversampling Technique) to handle class imbalance in the training data.
 Feature scaling: Applied StandardScaler to normalize numerical features like transaction amount.
 Feature Engineering:
-Added columns:

-age

-hour, day, weekday
+Added columns:age, hour, day, weekday

 Binned age into groups using custom intervals for age_group and age_bin_5.

 Models Used:
-Logistic Regression

-Random Forest Classifier
+Logistic Regression, Random Forest Classifier, XGBoost Classifier

-Decision Tree Classifier

-Support Vector Classifier (SVC)

-XGBoost Classifier

 Each model was trained on the processed training set and evaluated using: